djdlp/InterviewQuestions/README.md

 5) Retain cycles

-6) Accessors implementations
+6) Accessors implementations (MRC)

 # UIKit

 1) What is UIView class?
+UIWindow?

 2) What is the difference between frame and bounds?